HSLdevcom/digitransit-site/src/pages/en/developers/apis/2-routing-data-api/index.md

 There both individual files and some of the files are zipped into collections that can be used to either build the graph for OpenTripPlanner or to run it as a server.
-[See how Routing API utilizes these zip files](../../../apis/1-routing-api/).
-Contents differ for different endpoints, but these examples are for HSL endpoint:
+[See how Routing API utilizes these zip files](../1-routing-api/).
+Contents differ for different endpoints, but these examples are for the HSL endpoint:

 #### Files for running OTP